 Helen G. Shaughnessy Administration Building

 The Helen G. Shaughnessy Administration Building combines modern convenience and efficiency with much of the charm of the old Teachers College.
-It houses streamlined student services in an “academic mall” on the first floor as well as the Admissions Office on the second floor and Academic Affairs on the third floor.
-Also on the second floor are the President’s Office and Conference Room, the Fuller Theater, and Institutional Advancement (including alumni relations, development, and public relations and marketing).
-The third floor is also home to Administration and Finance, Institutional Research and Assessment, Human Resources, Payroll and Benefits, Diversity and Affirmative Action.
+It houses streamlined student services in an “academic mall” on the first floor as well as the Enrollment Management Division and Admissions Welcome Center.
+On the second floor are the President’s Office and Conference Room, the Fuller Theater, Office of Communications and Marketing, and Institutional Advancement.
+The third floor is home to Academic Affairs, Administration and Finance, Institutional Research and Assessment, Human Resources, Payroll and Benefits, Diversity and Affirmative Action.
 The Division of Graduate and Continuing Education, the Intensive English Language Institute, and the Center for Business and Industry are located on the fourth floor.
 The building first opened in January 1932 as Worcester State Teachers College, and was designed to accommodate 300 students with spacious classrooms, a gymnasium on the second floor, and a library on the fourth floor.
 Helen G. Shaughnessy was affiliated with Worcester State for 64 years— as a member of the Class of 1943, associate professor, chair of the Education Department, director of student teaching, director of personnel and labor relations, associate dean of Academic Affairs, and acting executive vice president.

 Kalyan K. Ghosh Science and Technology Building